Updated: Feb 27

 At this point, I suggest you get wild and crazy… and develop a timeline or calendar of the year.
 Whatever visual best suits your audience - do that.
 My teams have tried adding layers into the talent cycle charts.
 We've tried calendar views.
 We've used Gantt timelines.
 There's not one right way.
 Pick one and try it next year.
 You can adjust as needed - because you already have the plan!

-Good luck, Talent Friends.
+Good luck, Talent Folks.
 Let me know how it goes.